Oluwatobiloba2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello will change the owner
+ touch hello will creat an empty file